LilyCaplan/Paladin/README.md

-A Dashboard built on Django that serves as a visualization tool for Lawfirms and Universities partnered with Paladin.
+A dashboard built on Django that serves as a visualization tool for Lawfirms and Universities partnered with Paladin.
 These Lawfirms and Universities can view what probono work their lawyers are currently working on.